 Getting the Most Out of The Best Personal Time

 These peak times mentioned above will not necessarily always come at ideal ones.
 A window of opportunity might be missed, and this could be an issue.
 There are two ways to go around this.
 They both have to do with automation.
 So, it takes away the pressure out of the way.

-The first option is to use post-scheduling services like HootSuite and Buffer app.
+The first option is to use post-scheduling apps like HootSuite and Buffer.
 Once the best options to post have been identified, schedule posting at such hours.
 This is especially useful for brands that have fans overseas.
 Uploading at other time zones’ peak hours is not naturally possible.
 But if posts are scheduled, there’s no need even to be online to ensure that they get uploaded.

 Another strategy to use applies when the best personal times have been nailed has to do with using money wisely.
 Tailor Instagram ads in such a way that they only run during those peak hours.
 This is especially useful for those running on a low budget.

 It is important to keep in mind that if these ads run during peak periods, this may actually increase its CPC.
 But this should not discourage.
 If done properly, it will give a good return on investment.

 The issue with audiences located in diverse time zones or even other continents is that the interaction there will not look as dynamic as more local audiences.

 This makes it tricky since the bar graph will probably show pretty much the same amount of interaction.
 How can one then tell what the peak hours were during sleeping times?
 Here are some strategies that can be put into place:

 Post on Times Where Both Audiences Could be Online